 2. Employee retention

-When a workforce is diverse and the company culture is inclusive, equitable and rewarding for all employees, people are willing to stay at the company a long time.
+Effective employee retention strategies, such as fostering a diverse workforce and creating an inclusive, equitable, and rewarding company culture, contribute significantly to employees' willingness to stay at the company for a long time.
 Millennials, for example, are 11 times more likely to leave their company than Gen Xers if their needs for purpose at work are not met.

 When employees experience inclusive leadership behaviors and systems, they are better poised to speak up, share ideas and adapt to change.
 This is what we call a culture of innovation or Innovation by All™.